gholloway32/Final-Project/README.md

 Traverse through a zombie-infested maze in order to find the antidote and escape.
 You are trying to get through the maze before the timer of 1 minute runs out.
 If you find the antidote, the exit opens and you are free, as long as you don't run into enemies or run out of time.

 Controls:
-Space or left mouse click - shoot
+E - pick up/throw weapons - press E off spawn to pick up pistol Space or left mouse click - shoot
 A - left
 D - right
 W - forward
 S - backward
-E - pick up/throw weapons
 Esc - Quit

 ## Impediments